-The information required by this item regarding directors and corporate governance is incorporated by reference to our definitive Proxy Statement to be filed with the Securities and Exchange Commission in connection with the Annual Meeting of Stockholders to be held in 2014, or the "2014 Proxy Statement," under the headings "Election of Directors," "Board of Directors and Board Committees" and "Section 16(a) Beneficial Ownership Reporting Compliance."
-We have adopted a Code of Business Conduct and Ethics that applies to all directors, officers and employees, including our principal executive officer and principal financial officer.
-Our Code of Business Conduct and Ethics is posted on our website, www.digirad.com.
+The information required by this item regarding directors and corporate governance is incorporated by reference to our definitive Proxy Statement to be filed with the Securities and Exchange Commission in connection with the Annual Meeting of Stockholders to be held in 2015, or the "2015 Proxy Statement," under the headings "Corporate Governance and Ethics," "Election of Directors," and "Section 16(a) Beneficial Ownership Reporting Compliance."
+We have adopted a Code of Business Ethics and Conduct ("Ethics Code") that applies to all our officers, directors, employees and contractors.
+The Ethics Code contains general guidelines for conducting our business consistent with the highest standards of business ethics and compliance with applicable law, and is intended to qualify as a "code of ethics" within the meaning of Section 406 of the Sarbanes-Oxley Act of 2002 and Item 406 of Regulation S-K. Day-to-day compliance with the Ethics Code is overseen by the Company compliance officer appointed by our Board of Directors.
+If we make any substantive amendments to the Ethics Code or grant any waiver from a provision of the Ethics Code to any director or executive officer, we will promptly disclose the nature of the amendment or waiver on our website at www.digirad.com.